background image

 a.

-Foreign state aircraft are authorized to operate in U.S. territorial airspace if in compliance with all of the
+(45,500 kgs) are authorized to operate within U.S. territorial airspace in accordance with all applicable

 5